 Each speaker receives a briefing from the Expert Leads on what areas they should cover in their talk - you can read these on the meetings pages after each weekend.
 When writing the speakers’ briefings, the Expert Leads took advice from the Advisory Panel.

 Informants and advocates

-Each speaker will have 5-10 minutes to present on a topic that’s relevant to the conclusions and recommendations the assembly will reach.
-Some speakers have been asked to be informants and some are advocates:
+Each speaker had 5-10 minutes to present on a topic that was relevant to the conclusions and recommendations the assembly would reach.
+Some speakers were asked to be informants and some were advocates:

-- Informants explain the range of views or options that exist on the topic
+- Informants explained the range of views or options that exist on the topic

-- Advocates are asked to present their personal opinion, or the opinion of the organisation they work for.
+- Advocates were asked to present their personal opinion, or the opinion of the organisation they work for.